Our Travel Specialists

 Mia holds a B.S. in Biological Sciences from Sacramento State and is currently pursuing a Master’s in Outdoor Recreation Economy at the University of Colorado Boulder, along with certificates in Public Land Management and Inclusivity & Belonging in the Outdoors.
 Now part of ROW’s operations team, she brings a love of puzzles, planning, and people to the behind-the-scenes magic.
 When she’s not on the river or at her desk, you’ll likely find her baking, puzzling, or on the hunt for the best new coffee shop in town.

-Croatian Adventure Travel Guide
+Galapagos Adventure Guide

 River Guide